 As currency exchange rates can fluctuate often we ask that you refer to the following website for daily exchange rates: www.xe.com

 Note that almost all local purchases (meals, souvenirs, most optional activities, etc) will be paid for in local currencies.

 Please also make sure you have access to at least an additional USD $200 (or equivalent) as an ‘emergency’ fund, to be used when circumstances outside our control (ex. a natural disaster) require a change to our planned route.
 This is a rare occurrence!

 Included in airline tickets but there may be departure taxes if you are exiting at a land border.

-Also at the end of your trip if you felt that your G Adventures CEO did an outstanding job, tipping is also expected and appreciated.
-The precise amount is entirely a personal preference, however $20-25 USD per person, per week can be used as a general guideline.
+If you felt that your G Adventures CEO did an outstanding job, tipping is also expected and appreciated.
+The precise amount is entirely a personal preference, however $35-40 USD per person per week can be used as a general guideline.

 Please note inoculations may be required for the country visited.
 It is your responsibility to consult with your travel doctor for up to date medical travel information well before departure.